IBM-Cloud/ansible-collection-ibm/docs/ibm_enterprise.rst

 Parameters
 ----------

-  primary_contact_iam_id (True, str, None)
+  domain (False, str, None)
-    (Required for new resource) The IAM ID of the enterprise primary contact, such as `IBMid-0123ABC`.
-The IAM ID must already exist.
+    A domain or subdomain for the enterprise, such as `example.com` or `my.example.com`.

   source_account_id (True, str, None)